mcoria/chesstango/README.md

 It's important to note that while this project draws heavily from the patterns described in the GoF book, there are instances where unique patterns are employed.
 These exceptional cases are explicitly identified, along with references to external sources that elucidate their concepts.

-It's worth clarifying that the objective of this project isn't to incorporate every conceivable design pattern present within the domain.
+It's worth clarifying that the goal of this project isn't to incorporate every conceivable design pattern present within the domain.
 Rather, I've selectively adopted patterns that aptly address specific challenges posed by the task.

 While I've certainly taken performance considerations into account, the predominant non-functional priority remains the precise and coherent implementation of design patterns.